 - Vista de Bofecillos

 Permits are required for use of Primitive Road and Front Country Campsites and for Backcountry Zone Camping.
-Day Use visitors are required to obtain a permit for entry in to the park.
-All vehicles intending to use the 4X4 unmaintained road, are required to obtain and sign an Acknowledgement of Use of Four Wheel Drive vehicles and Motorcycles upon entry into these areas.
+Day Use visitors must obtain a permit before entering the park.
+Drivers intending to use the 4X4 unmaintained road must first obtain and sign an Acknowledgement of Use of Four-Wheel Drive Vehicles and Motorcycles.

 Park information and permits for day use and camping may be obtained daily, in person, at three locations: